precice/preeco-orga/guidelines/guidelines-adapters.md

 {% endtip  %}

 {% tip %}
 Applying for research funding?
-Mention in your proposal which level you are planning to achieve during your planned project and how.
+Mention in your proposal that you are planning to follow best practices defined by the preCICE community.
 {% endtip  %}

 ## Metadata